astronomer/docs/learn/custom-xcom-backends-tutorial.md

 This tutorial will show you how to set up a custom XCom backend using object storage for [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/).

-To learn more about other options for setting custom XCom backends, see [Strategies for custom XCom backends in Airflow](custom-xcom-backend-strategies.md).
+To learn more about other options for setting custom XCom backends, see [Strategies for custom XCom backends in Apache Airflow®](custom-xcom-backend-strategies.md).

 :::warning